Noisy Water Heater: Common Causes and How to Fix Them

 Fortunately, with the right troubleshooting and repair techniques, it is possible to address these issues and get your water heater running smoothly and quietly once again.

-In this article, we will explore the most common causes of the noisy water heater sounds such as: rumbling, ticking, pounding, hissing, clicking, knocking… and provide practical tips for troubleshooting and repairing.
+In this article, we will explore the most common causes of the noisy water heater such as: rumbling, ticking, pounding, hissing, clicking, knocking… and provide practical tips for troubleshooting and repairing.

 How to Fix a Noisy Water Heater: The Most Common Signs

 It’s common to experience irritating noises from your water heater after a short period of service.
-Even if your heater is installed in an area away from the living room or bedroom, you might still hear a noise in the plumbing that travels with a vibration wave from the heater.
+Even if your heater is installed in an area away from the living room or bedroom, you might still hear it in the plumbing that travels with a vibration wave from the heater.
 Some users have reported that the noise only appears at night or in the morning, right after the unit was turned on or after a shower.

 The noise can be caused by the gas heater due to droplets on crusty formations and sediment buildup, or electric units characterized by a hissing sound and the formation of limescale on the immersed heating elements.